 The review of LPG methodology in 1994 referred to at OT05345.

 Letter from UKOITC to OTO 27 April 1994 - VALUATION OF LPGs

+Letter from UKOITC to OTO 27 April 1994 - VALUATION OF LPGs

 Thank you for your letter of 12 November.
 I am sorry for the delay in replying but it has taken us some time to give this issue the detailed consideration required.
 Much of this consideration is contained in the attached background paper surveying the current state of the market.